deepinv/deepinv/docs/source/user_guide/reconstruction/bilevel.rst

 2. ``MAIDConfig.check_descent_direction`` is ``True``
    (the a priori test ``omega <= (1 - eta)||z||``).

-By contributor decision the default is ``check_descent_direction=False``: every step the line search accepts still provably decreases the true upper level (Lemma 3.5), but existence of a valid step size is no longer guaranteed a priori.
+The default is ``check_descent_direction=False``: every step the line search accepts still provably decreases the true upper level (Lemma 3.5), but existence of a valid step size is no longer guaranteed a priori.
 Backtracking failure is the a posteriori detector and is counted in ``history["n_backtrack_failures"]``.

 Goal-oriented error estimate